We're giving you the chance to win back the value of your meal - every time you dine this month!

 Kitchen Theory, Barnet

-What: Chez Jozef Youssef and the Kitchen Theory team put together an immersive chef's table-style supper club with a 10 course tasting menu.
+What: Chez Jozef Youssef and the Kitchen Theory team put together an immersive chef's table-style supper club with a 10-course tasting menu.
 This really is an experience like no other as it plays on multiple sense with audio, lighting, projections, aromas and textures all considered part of the dining experience.
 Previous dishes on the menu have included ox cheek doughnuts, squid ink risotto and a seaweed spaghetti that you can share at a long table with 11 other guests.
 With supper clubs once a month, the team are well-practiced at bringing one of the best supper clubs in London to the (chef's) table.

-Where: Unit 9A, Alston Works, Falkland Road, Barnet, EN5 4LG
+Where: Unit 9A, Falkland Road, EN5 4LG

 Book: Kitchen Theory